Collapsed Pipe Under Slab: Signs, Causes, and Best Repair & Replacement Options

 Sewer Line Replacement

-• Replaces the entire pipe
+• Replaces entire pipe

 • Required for collapsed or severely damaged lines